 - Your topic title (no more than 5 words)

 - A few sentences description of your topic

 - Application Preference List – list of the 6 app projects that you would like to work on.
 1 being the highest preference and 6 being the lowest preference.

-Please send the email promptly because I need time to have your directory setup.
-I will use the order that I receive the emails to decide on the order of presentations.
+Please submit promptly because I need time to have your directory setup.
+I will use the order that I that the assignments are submitted to decide on the order of presentations.